redisson/redisson/docs/data-and-services/locks-and-synchronizers.md

       .setSlavesSyncTimeout(1000);       // milliseconds, default
 ```

 With checking enabled, Redisson waits after acquisition for the lock to reach the replicas.
-If the required replicas do not acknowledge within `slavesSyncTimeout`, Redisson releases the lock — it is unlocked again — and the acquisition fails, so a client never keeps a lock that was not safely replicated and could later be lost to a failover.
-This narrows the window but does not make a single-master deployment formally safe under every failure — which is where fencing tokens come in.
+If the required replicas do not acknowledge within `slavesSyncTimeout`, Redisson releases the lock and the acquisition fails, so a client never keeps a lock that was not safely replicated and could later be lost to a failover.

 ### Fencing tokens with RFencedLock

 A fencing token turns "I think I hold the lock" into something the protected resource can verify.
 [RFencedLock](#fenced-lock) returns a monotonically increasing token on each acquisition; the resource records the highest token it has seen and rejects any operation that carries a lower one.
-A client that paused — or whose lock was lost to a failover — and then resumes with a stale token is fenced out, even though it still believes it holds the lock.
+A client that paused and then resumes with a stale token is fenced out, even though it still believes it holds the lock.

 ```java
 RFencedLock lock = redisson.getFencedLock("myLock");